bjackels5/note-taker/README.md

 * Clicking the Save icon will save the entered title and text and the note will appear in the left hand column with the other existing notes.
 * Clicking on an existing note in the left hand list will make the note title and text appear in the right hand column (read only).
 * Clicking on the Write icon will clear the fields in the right hand column so the user can enter a new note.
+* BONUS: Clicking the delete button will delete the associated note and remove it from the list on the left hand side.

 ---